lexandree/OpenStreetMap-Bonn/project.md

 - Misspelled street names

-There are two users who have a different german spelling interpretation.
+There are two users who has a different german spelling interpretation: Ashley99 and wheelmap_visitor.
-Users Ashley99 and wheelmap_visitor:
 ```sql
 SELECT nodes_tags.*, user
 FROM nodes_tags LEFT JOIN nodes ON nodes.id = nodes_tags.id